bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 You can now ingest some data to different topics and see how the multi-subscription behaves.
-Please start with adding a single purchase:
+Start with adding a single purchase:
 ```json title="subscription-purchase.json"
 {
     "key": "abc",